benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 ### Video Representation
 A digital image is represented as an array of pixels.
 Each pixel is represented by bits, with the number of pixels being the resolution.
 A higher amount of pixels results in higher quality, and a lower amount results in a lower quality.
 In each pixel, the luminance and color is encoded.

-Use redundancy within and between images to decrease numbe rof bits used to encode image.
+Use redundancy within and between images to decrease number of bits used to encode image.

 #### Spatial coding (within image)
 Instead of sending N values of same color, send only two values: